easybuilders/easybuild-tutorial/docs/practical_information/README.md

 # Practical information

-Below you can find practical information on the provided resources for this tutorial.
+Contact points, resources, helpful hints, and things to keep in mind for the EasyBuild tutorial.

 ### Slack

-There is a dedicated `#tutorial` channel in the EasyBuild Slack to get in touch with the tutorial organisers, where you can ask questions throughout the tutorial, or ask for help if needed.
+There is a dedicated `#tutorial` channel in the EasyBuild Slack where you can get in touch with organisers of the tutorial, other participants, and volunteers.
+Please use this channel to ask questions throughout the tutorial, or for any other assistance related to the tutorial.

-To connect, you will need to create an account in the EasyBuild Slack first, which you can do via [https://easybuild-slack.herokuapp.com/](https://easybuild-slack.herokuapp.com/).
+To access this channel, you will first need to create an account in the EasyBuild Slack.
+This is done via [https://easybuild-slack.herokuapp.com/](https://easybuild-slack.herokuapp.com/).

-Once you have an account, you can join the EasyBuild Slack via [https://easybuild.slack.com/](https://easybuild.slack.com/), and then join the `#tutorial` channel.
+Once you have the account set up, you can join the EasyBuild Slack via [https://easybuild.slack.com/](https://easybuild.slack.com/).
+From there you can the `#tutorial` channel.
+For more information about Slack, please see the official [documentation](https://slack.com/intl/en-no/help/categories/200111606-Using-Slack).

 ### AWS resources